Journals@KU, an initiative of the KU Libraries, supports the KU community in the publication of scholarly journals online.

 A Journal of Occasional Fossil Insect Research at the University of Kansas

 Novitates Paleoentomologicae is an open access journal that seeks to disseminate the results of research conducted at or in association with the University of Kansas Division of Entomology on all aspects of insect paleontology, inlcuding their other arthropod relatives.
 Our mission is to promote the understanding and study of paleoentomology and related disciplines.
-All nomenclatural articles are registered in ZooBank and conform to the latest standards of the International Code of Zoological Nomenclature, and the journal is archived in PORTICO (www.portico.org).
+All nomenclatural articles are registered in ZooBank and conform to the latest standards of the International Code of Zoological Nomenclature, each issues receives a DOI, and the journal is archived in PORTICO (www.portico.org).
 Potential articles must be approved for submission by the Editor-in-Chief.

 American Studies is a quarterly interdisciplinary journal sponsored by the Mid-America American Studies Association, the University of Kansas College of Liberal Arts and Sciences, the Department of American Studies, and KU Libraries.
 American Studies (AMSJ) first appeared in 1959, and has 1,000 current subscribers.
 In 2005 it merged with American Studies International (ASI), and welcomes submissions with an international perspective.
 ASI, a journal for American Studies scholars outside the U.S., was published by the American Studies Department at George Washington University for over forty years.
 Beginning with Vol. 45 (2004), ASI ceased publication as an independent journal, and merged with AMSJ, with the agreement that AMSJ would devote at least one issue a year (or the equivalent) to transnational American Studies scholarship, international American Studies authors, and would maintain a significant showing of scholars outside the U.S. on its editorial board.
 The “On Teaching” forum, now on the AMSJ blog, originated as an ASI feature.